 - Jennifer Albright Knash, DAT, ATRL-BC, LPC/AODA, CCTP

-Jennifer Albright Knash, DAT, ATRL-BC, LPC/AODA, CCTP, is the chair of the Art Therapy/Counseling program.
+Jennifer Albright Knash is the Chair of the Art Therapy/Counseling program.
 She received her Doctorate of Art Therapy at Mount Mary University where she completed research regarding trauma repair in the framework of the Neurosequential Model of Therapeutics (NMT).
 She currently works with children, adolescents, and adults in a community practice in South Milwaukee, Wisconsin with a focus on cumulative trauma.
-She graduated from Southwestern College and has continued to utilize the transformational education she received in how she provides services for healing and in recognizing the creativity and resiliency within her clients.
+She graduated from Southwestern College with an M.A. in Art Therapy/Counseling and has continued to utilize the transformational education she received in how she provides services for healing and in recognizing the creativity and resiliency within her clients.